MoudiZd/Tourkit/README.md

 **TourKit** is a simple, lightweight guided tour/onboarding plugin using jQuery.
 It helps you highlight elements and guide users step by step across a form or interface.

-✔️ Works on non-React websites.
+- ✔️ Works on non-React websites

-✔️ Supports RTL.
+- ✔️ Supports RTL

-✔️ Uses `localStorage` to prevent repeat tours.
+- ✔️ Uses `localStorage` to prevent repeat tours

-✔️ Bootstrap + Font Awesome compatible.
+- ✔️ Bootstrap + Font Awesome compatible

-✔️ Easy to integrate in any existing HTML/Bootstrap project.
+- ✔️ Easy to integrate in any existing HTML/Bootstrap project

-✔️ Use tourParent to separate forms tours by their global wrapper.
+- ✔️ Use tourParent to separate forms tours by their global wrapper

 ---